Dannenfels

-Dannenfels is a municipality in the Donnersbergkreis district, in Rhineland-Palatinate, Germany.
+Dannenfels (/de/) is a municipality in the Donnersbergkreis district, in Rhineland-Palatinate, Germany.

 Geography

 Physical geography

 Dannenfels is located in the North Palatine Uplands at altitude of 400 m (1300 ft).
 A large part of the Donnersbergmassiv is located inside the municipal limits, including the peak itself. fruit trees are grown below the village, protected by the shadow of the mountain.
 Forests dominate the landscape above the village.
 Due to the exposed location the Upper Rhine Plain and the Kraichgau region on the other side of the Rhine can be seen from Dannenfels.

 Climate

 The yearly precipitation is 808 mm.
-The precipation falls in the mid third of the results recorded in Germany.
+The precipitation falls in the mid third of the results recorded in Germany.
 Lower results are recorded at 65% of DWD stations.
 The driest month is September, most precipitation happens in June.
 There is 1.4 times more precipitation in June than in September.
-Precipitation varies minimally and are extremely even spread out across the year.
+Precipitation varies minimally and is extremely even spread out across the year.
 Lower variations are only recorded at 4% of DWD stations.